adon-cloudcannon/landing-page-test/src/collections/ssg-pages/nuxt-js.md

                 - _bookshop_name: simple/text-block
                   content:
                     text_markdown: >-
-                      CloudCannon's CMS for Nuxt has everything you need for building web applications with the best performance.
+                      CloudCannon's CMS for Nuxt.js has everything you need for building web applications with the best performance.